 Something stylistic.

-The project was to raise funds for charity so at first it really was quite difficult to resist shamelessly cute but after a great deal of soul-searching we felt that this would betray the ideals of 21st Century Tiger which is to see wild tigers thriving in their natural habitat and not in ways and forms that are convenient for us humans such as Zoos and cartoons.
+The project was to raise funds for charity so at first it really was quite difficult to resist shamelessly cute but after a great deal of soul-searching we felt that this would betray the ideals of 21st Century Tiger which is to see wild tigers thriving in their natural habitat and not in ways and forms that are convenient for us humans..

-As creative people we were also very tempted by stylistic but that would mean a narrower audience & less money for tigers.

-So we went for lifelike which also had its challenges: What about the stripes ?
-Well we really didn't want to paint Blake as we felt that would have cheapened the design and possibly made it a bit cartoon-like so we decided instead to use texture to suggest the striping of the cub.
+We went for lifelike.
+It had its challenges: What about the stripes ?
+We really didn't want to paint Blake as we felt that would have lessened the design and possibly made it a bit cartoon-like so we decided instead to use texture to suggest the striping of the cub.

-The initial model was made in wax rather than clay as this short-cuts the mould making process and minimises the chance of errors being introduced during the making of the final mould.
+The initial model was made in wax rather than clay as this bypasses the mould making process and minimises the chance of errors being introduced during the making of the final mould.
 The downside is that the model is a dark greeny-black which does catch some people by surprise when they first view it.
 We're still debating on the colours for the final model.
 Feel free to send us your suggestions.

 Blake 1 was born, sitting rather than lying down.
-Again, this suited the moulding & manufacturing process but also our thinking was that would help emphasise the tiger cubs slight awkwardness and vulnerability.
+Again, this suited the moulding & manufacturing process but also our thinking was that would help emphasise the tiger cub’s slight awkwardness and vulnerability.
 Here are some pictures of Blake 1:

 [ Pics of Blake 1]

 We were pleased with Blake 1 but his body was a little too poised and cat-like giving him proportions more akin to an adult than a vulnerable cub.
-21st Century Tiger's experts were helpful here, pointing out that tiger cubs have broader shoulders, bigger paws and thinner tails.
+21st Century Tiger were helpful here, pointing out that tiger cubs have broader shoulders, bigger paws and thinner tails.

 So Blake 1 became Blake 2.
 The proportions were better; Blake suddenly felt more alive than model so it was time to finish him off.
 Several hours of polishing and texturing later: